View Document Text

 www.greenspringadvisors.com

-practices of Greenspring Advisors.
-If you have any questions about the contents
+of Greenspring Advisors.
+If you have any questions about the contents of this

-this brochure has not been approved or verified by the United States Securities
+information in this brochure has not been approved or verified by the United States

 identifying number, known as a CRD number.
 Our firm's CRD number is 132669.